Half Term courses

-Our crime-writing course sets up a crime, which the group will have to solve themselves.
+Crime Writing Course Our crime-writing course sets up a crime, which the group will have to solve themselves.
 There are three suspects, each with a motive.
 Using examples from Sherlock Holmes, Edgar Allan Poe and others, we show the group how the experts built up suspense, created memorable detective characters, planted red herrings and clues through their prose, and left the big reveal to the end.
 The group will come out of the course with their own crime story, which we will help them write over three days.

-Creative writing section of the English language GCSE exam
+The creative writing section of the English language GCSE exam

 Do you struggle with the Creative Writing section of the English Language GCSE exam?
 Do you find planning a challenge?
 Do you have bundles of ideas but struggle to transfer this to the page?
 Perhaps you are already a skilful writer but would relish a more creative approach, outside the classroom, to make your writing stand out and really wow the examiner (and yourself!)…

 Our GCSE English language course offers help and inspiration with all the above.
 Given that the creative writing component of the new GCSE English Language Paper 1 exam is worth 50% of the final grade, this course is a useful weapon in your armour!